IlyasPcn/rsschool-cv/cv.md

 ### About me
 ***
 Hey there!
-I'm just gonna have some fun on this course!
+I'm just a regular guy who's coding for fun.

 ***